How to copy a table from PDF to Excel: 8 methods explained

 a.
 The standard copy-paste method

-The standard copy-paste method is the most straightforward way to copy tables from PDF to Excel spreadsheets.
+Let's kick things off with the simplest approach to copy table from PDF to Excel spreadsheets.
 However, this method might not preserve the table's structure and almost always requires manual work to clean the data.

-The standard copy-paste method could work if the data you need to extract from a PDF is relatively simple and small in volume.
-Here's how you can use this:
+This method works if the data you need to extract from a PDF is relatively simple and small in volume.

 1. Open your PDF document